Healthy Habits For Mental Health

 Let’s talk about mental health in the midst of the current state of affairs.
-As an online therapist, I have been talking with my clients a lot about their transitions into a “new normal.”
-For some of you, you may still be asking big questions, feeling a little lost, and wondering while the world keeps moving on – are you the only one still struggling to connect with the reality around you?
+As an online therapist and life coach, I have been talking with my clients quite frequently about their transitions into a “new normal.”
+For some of you, you may still be asking big questions, feeling a little lost, or wondering while the world keeps moving on, “Am I the only one still struggling?”
 I know it can be hard to stay uplifted, to think positively, and to take care of yourself during this stressful time.
-Being so connected to the outside world, thinking about yourself on an individual level is difficult but also important.
+Being so connected to the outside world while thinking about yourself on an individual level is difficult, but also important.

 Now more than ever, we need to be taking care of ourselves and showing ourselves compassion.
-I’ve created a list of different strategies that you can use to help with adverse side-effects of the pandemic and newly faced challenges that this time brings.
+While self care can happen on the physical level with improving sleep habits, or keeping hydrated to boost your mood, there are other factors to consider to help you pursue joy and a healthy mindset.
+I’ve created a list of different mental health strategies that you can use to help with adverse side-effects of the pandemic and the newly faced challenges that this time brings.
 Today I want to share with you some simple ways for creating a good place for yourself, mentally.

 Beneficial Breathing Techniques

-This is one of the techniques that I teach most frequently since it can be done anywhere at any time.
-Start by inhaling for 4 seconds, holding your breath for 4 seconds, exhaling for 4 seconds, and holding for 4 seconds before taking your next inhale.
-Do this exercise a couple of times then try and increase the time to 5 seconds, 6 seconds, and so on.
+This is one of the techniques that I teach most frequently since it can be done anywhere, at any time.
+Start by inhaling for 4 seconds, holding your breath for 4 seconds, and exhaling for 4 seconds.
+Before your next inhale, hold your breath again for another 4 seconds.
+After doing this exercise a couple of times, you can then try to increase the time to 5 seconds, 6 seconds, and so on.

-This one is good to do especially if you have kiddos around (they can do it too!).
-Grab a stuffed animal (or a pillow works too) and lay on your back.
+This one is good to do especially if you have kiddos around.
+In fact, they can do it too!
+Grab a stuffed animal or a pillow and lay on your back.
 Put the stuffed animal on your stomach.
 Begin breathing deeply into your stomach so that you can see the stuffed animal rise and fall with your breath.
 You should see the stuffed animal go up and down.
 Try to focus on increasing your breath.
 Do this as long as you’d like!

 Disconnecting For Inner Peace